Hadrut

-Hadrut (Հադրութ) is a town in the Khojavend District of Azerbaijan, in the region of Nagorno-Karabakh.
+Hadrut (Հադրութ) is a town in the region of Nagorno-Karabakh, Azerbaijan.
+Until 2020 it was controlled by the breakaway Republic of Artsakh.
+The town had an ethnic Armenian-majority population, prior to the 2020 Nagorno-Karabakh war.

-The town had an ethnic Armenian-majority population prior to the 2020 Nagorno-Karabakh war.
 Numerous Armenian civilians were killed in and around Hadrut by Azerbaijani forces during or after the battle.
 Subsequently, Azerbaijani soldiers vandalized Armenian-owned property, including the local church and cemetery, obliterating its gravestones.

 Toponymy

 The name Hadrut is of Persian origin and means "between two rivers".
 This is explained by the fact that the older part of the settlement was located between two streams, Guney-chay and Guzey-chay.
 Hadrut later expanded beyond the two rivers to the east and west.

 The town is also infrequently called Getahat (Գետահատ) by Armenians.
 In Azerbaijan, the town is also called Aghoghlan (Ağoğlan).

 History

 The 14th-century White Cross Church (Spitak Khach’) on the road between Hadrut and Vank.

 The Holy Resurrection Church (Surb Harut’yun Yekeghets’i) of Hadrut, built in 1621.

 The date of Hadrut's foundation is unknown.
 Fragments of monuments and historical artifacts dated to pre-Christian, early Christian and medieval times have been found in and around Hadrut.
 There are several ruins of ancient fortresses and walls in the valley surrounding Hadrut.
 From medieval times until the early 19th century, Hadrut was a part of the Armenian Principality of Dizak, one of the five Melikdoms of Karabakh.
 In the 15th and 16th century, many of the fortifications, churches and settlements around Hadrut were destroyed by Ottoman and Safavid forces as they fought for control of the South Caucasus.
 A small number of these structures were rebuilt under the rule of the meliks of Dizak.
 The Melikdom of Dizak was subordinated to the Karabakh Khanate before the Russian conquest of Karabakh.

 During the Russian period, Hadrut was governed as part of different administrative divisions: first as a part of Karabakh Province (1822–1840), then in the Shusha uezd of the Caspian Oblast (1840–1846), then in the Shusha uezd of the Shemakha Governorate (1846–1859), then of the Shusha uezd of the Baku Governorate (1859–1868), and finally, of the Shusha uezd of the Elizavetpol Governorate (1868–1873) and later the Jebrail uezd of the Elizavetpol Governorate (1873–1917) successively.

 In the Soviet period, Hadrut became the centre of the Hadrut District of the Nagorno-Karabakh Autonomous Oblast within Azerbaijan SSR and was given the urban settlement status in 1963.
 Some of the earliest activities of the Karabakh movement occurred in Hadrut, beginning with the collection of petitions in 1986 for the transfer of the Nagorno-Karabakh Autonomous Oblast to the Armenian SSR and culminating in a demonstration of one thousand people in Hadrut in February 1988, which then spread to the capital of the NKAO, Stepanakert.
 Following the Armenian victory in the First Nagorno-Karabakh War, Hadrut became the administrative center of the Hadrut Province of the Republic of Artsakh.